-“Eggplants are one of the best sources of soluble fibre which is not only important for helping keep us regular, but also with regulating blood sugar and cholesterol levels.
+“Eggplants are one of the best sources of soluble fibre which is not only important for helping keep us regular but also with regulating blood sugar and cholesterol levels.
 Soluble fibre is also a potent prebiotic food, and keeps our friendly bacteria happy.”

 Moroccan Smokey Eggplant Dip